sapegin/blog.sapegin.me/source/en/all/view-source-2016.md

 * What about the future?
 * Automatic sign-in.
 * Paying for things on the web.
-* 66% of purchases on mobile are on web, 66% fewer conversions on mobile websites vs. desktop.
+* 66% of purchases on mobile are on web, 66% fewer conversions on mobile sites vs. desktop.
 * Checkout forms today: manual, tedious, slow, many taps.
 * Autofill fills web forms with a single click: 25% increase in conversion rate.
 * Checkout with Autofill: automatic, simple, still slow, still many taps.